cosmos/sdk-tutorials/b9lab-content/3-main-concepts/13-events.md

 Events allow app developers to attach additional information.
 This means that transactions might be queried using the events:

 ```
-// Event allows application developers to attach additional information to
+// Events allows application developers to attach additional information to
 // ResponseBeginBlock, ResponseEndBlock, ResponseCheckTx and ResponseDeliverTx.
 // Later, transactions may be queried using these events.
 message Event {